 5. Consulting with the appropriate person(s) of authority when uncertain about a situation involving a minor.

-There are three options to enroll in NYU Alert and receive NYU Department of Public Safety alerts on your mobile phone:
+There are three options to enroll in NYU Alert and receive NYU Department of Campus Safety alerts on your mobile phone:

 Enrollees will receive a notification when the opt-in expires along with instructions on how to re-enroll.
 If you or your child have an active NYU ID card, you have already been enrolled in NYU Alert.
 Standard text messaging rates apply.